-If you only need the convenience of campus housing occasionally, our Housing On-Demand program may be just for you.
+If there is only need the convenience of campus housing occasionally, our Housing On-Demand program may be the answer.
 For individuals needing only occasional or temporary campus housing, a limited number of rooms are available for a modest fee.
 Dining privileges are included.
 Contact the Dept. of Res.
 Life at (207) 768-2795 for more details and conditions.